How I Filed my Crypto Taxes in 20 Minutes Using CryptoTrader.Tax

 After uploading all of my transactions into the platform, I was able to review them and make sure everything looked right.
 I didn’t have any “warning trades”, so I moved onto the final step of generating my 2018 and 2017 reports.

-After paying the $40 for my reports, I could view my short term losses, net cost basis, and my net gain for the year.
+After paying the $49 for my tax reports, I could view my short term losses, net cost basis, and my net gain for the year.
 The application automated my cost basis calculations for every single one of my trades.
 This saved me a whole bunch of time trying to hunt down what the price of ETH was when I traded it into BAT etc.

 I sent all of these reports and this data to my tax guy.
 He was able to complete my entire tax return including all of my crypto transactions using these reports.